bloominstituteoftechnology/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?

+**describe()- this global is used to partition your tests into different sections.
+It is good for organizing your tests into sections.
+For example, in a react app component a set of tests could be used to make sure individual elements exists within the component.
+Another set of tests could be used for testing the functionality of the component.
+Each of these sets could be wrapped in a describe() with test describing what the tests are for.
+This making the test file more organized and readable.**

+**it() - this global is used for the actual testing.
+Included within it is the execution of the test code as well as the assertions that check whether the test is true or false.**

-1. What is the point of `Test Driven Development`?
+2. What is the point of `Test Driven Development`?
 What do you think about this approach?

+**Test Driven Development is a testing method that calls for writing tests before writing the program code.
+Writing the tests first helps one to think more thoroughly about the requirement of the program before codeing.
+It can help the developer to think more about covering any edge cases that could break the code.
+Although this can seem tedious, I think this is a good strategy in that it helps to discipine one to think first about all aspects of the program before codeing.
+This can help prevent headaches in the future as it helps to prevent regressions that can occur furthur along the development cycle.**

-1. Mention three types of automated tests.
+3. Mention three types of automated tests.

+* Unit tests
+* Integration tests
+* Component testing

 ## Project Set Up